zeroliu/dbt-cube/README.md

-# E-commerce Analytics with dbt and Cube.js
+# SaaS Management Analytics with dbt and Cube.js

-This is a sample project demonstrating the integration of dbt and Cube.js for analytics using SQLite as the database.
-It highlights the power of Cube.js.
+This is a sample project demonstrating the integration of dbt and Cube.js for SaaS management analytics using SQLite as the database.
+It highlights the power of Cube.js for SaaS spend optimization and license management.

 ## Project Structure

-- `generate_data.py`: Script to generate sample e-commerce data
+- `generate_data.py`: Script to generate sample SaaS management data
 - `dbt/`: Contains dbt models and configurations
 - `schema/`: Contains Cube.js schema definitions
 - `raw_data.db`: SQLite database with raw data